na-na-hi/renget/archive/how2playba.md

 I'm not a big spender so I can't give too much of an opinion on the other packs.
 [The anniversary selector](https://i.imgur.com/e44zYwW.png) seems cool though, definitely worth a zinger box or two.
 Prioritise Ako/Himari > Ui > rest

+>I bought the monthly but I forgot when, help!
+Open the pakeji shop, it'll tell you how many days you have left.
+You also get a notification the moment it expires.

 ## Main story stuff (spoiler free)
 (WIP)
 ![total pyros story](https://i.imgur.com/c59w29N.png)